-[&]quot;<" will move the cursor back, for correcting characters, ">" will skip characters.
+"<" will move the cursor back, for correcting characters, ">" will skip characters.

 ouch SAVE when you are done.
-Your song will now be saved, and Urano will exit from thages. ie save
+Your song will now be saved, and Urano will exit from the sa ages. ıve

 Initializing a Song

 If you would just like to start all over with an empty song, it is possible to initialize it.